Front Page > Beatles News

 One of the funny stories Geoff told was the amazing array of signs that fans would display at concerts, such as a fan holding up a small dog and waving it at Paul during a Paul McCartney concert in Mexico City.
 He couldn't get the significance of what waving a small dog while Paul was playing, but it caught his attention!

 Geoff also talked about the Paul McCartney 2003 concert in Moscow's Red Square, where Paul performed "Back in the USSR" a second time when Vladimir Putin showed up half way through the concert unexpectedly.
 What caught Geoff's eye was the black, oversized briefcase that an aide to Putin was carrying, that presumedly contained the Russian nuclear codes.

-Geoff kept the audience on the edge of their seats, since he a very entertaining conversationalist and has such great stories to tell.
+Geoff kept the audience on the edge of their seats, since he is a very entertaining conversationalist with great stories to tell.
 He gave Beatles fans a peak into what it is like working with Sir Paul McCartney.
 In between stories, McDonalds Farm, a Paul McCartney/Beatles tribute band, with Tony Coburn, from Cavern Club Beatles, singing as Paul, performed the songs discussed in conversation.